-I do solemnly swear (affirm) that I

-ill well and truly take and record the evidence about to be presented to this Court; That I will will well

-anslate such testimony as required; And that I will keep secret all information received by me translate

-at has been placed under seal by the Court. that has l
+I do solemnly swear (affirm) that I will well and truly take and record the evidence about to be presented to this Court; That I will translate such testimony as required; And that I will keep secret all information received by me that has been placed under seal by the Court.

 So help me God.

 (Under the penalties of perjury)

-Dated:/ D
+Dated:

-ORIGINAL OATH IS TO BE FILED WITH THE CLERK OF COURT

-AND A COPY IS TO BE KEPT ON FILE BY THE U.S. COURT REPORTERS
+ORIGINAL OATH IS TO BE FILED WITH THE CLERK OF COURT AND A COPY IS TO BE KEPT ON FILE BY THE U.S. COURT REPORTERS

-The Forms referenced below are available on the Courts website at www.nynd.uscourts.gov
+The Forms referenced below are available on the

+Courts website at www.nynd.uscourts.gov